prakhar71/COVID19_FaceMaskDetect/README.md

 6.the CNN will give the probabilities with mask and without mas

-## in this Project i am going to use a data set originally created by @Prajna Bhandary [a link](https://www.linkedin.com/in/prajna-bhandary-0b03a416a/)
+in this Project i am going to use a data set originally created by [Prajna Bhandary](https://www.linkedin.com/in/prajna-bhandary-0b03a416a/)

 <p style="text-align:right">